AMX-13: Development

 The original 75 mm SA 50 gun was loaded by an automatic loading system fed by two six-round magazines located on either side of the automatic loader in the turret's bustle.
-The 12 rounds available in the drum magazines meant that the crew could engage targets quickly; however, once those rounds were expended, the vehicle commander and gunner could either manually refill them from within the turret or retreat to cover and reload shells from outside the vehicle through hatches above.
+The 12 rounds available in the drum magazines meant that the crew could engage targets quickly; once those rounds were expended, the vehicle commander and gunner could either manually refill them from within the turret or retreat to cover and reload shells from outside the vehicle through hatches above.